haskell/cabal/release-notes/cabal-install-3.16.0.0.md

 ### THIS iS A WIP CHANGELOG FOR 3.16

-**It will have to be updated with whaever gets added between 3.14 and 3.16**
+**It will have to be updated with whatever gets added between 3.14 and 3.16**

-- Clarify error message when pkg-config is not found [#10122](https://github.com/haskell/cabal/pull/10122)
+- Clarify error message when `pkg-config` is not found [#10122](https://github.com/haskell/cabal/pull/10122)

-  - The error message when pkg-config is not found or querying it fails will no longer incorrectly claim that the package is missing in the database.
+  - The error message when `pkg-config` is not found or querying it fails will no longer incorrectly claim that the package is missing in the database.

 ### Significant changes